sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 The modular network with 20 nodes and 93 edges in GINsim.
 The model name is: Metastasis\_Module\_Model.zginml

-Some of the genes were bundled in functional modules in order to test several techniques that we will describe here and were partly described in the initial pubmication of this model.
+Some of the genes were bundled in functional modules in order to test several techniques that we will describe here and were partly described in the initial pubication of this model.
 The pathways included in this model are represented by one or two components of these pathways, e.g TGFB1 and SMADs for *TGFbeta*; Twist1, Snai1, Snai2, Zeb1, Zeb2 and Vim for *EMT*; miR203, miR200 and miR34a for *miRNA*, etc.

 This model has been the object of continuous work from several researchers who have gathered data from literature and have thoroughly validated it with experiments and single and double mutant data ([ref 3](https://www.ncbi.nlm.nih.gov/pubmed/26528548)).